 In the recent past we have seen more and more Kenyan owned banks embracing agency banking.
 Mobile banking is a service provided by financial institutions in cooperation with mobile phone operators.
 It allows customers with busy lives to conveniently do their banking using their phones anytime.
 It is about getting banking services to the unbanked, those who do not have bank access or bank accounts, and those who are at the bottom of the economic pyramid, often living in remote areas.

-Agency Banking is governed and licensed by the Central Bank of Kenya as provided for in the Prudential Guidelines which clearly states that an institution may carry out banking services through an agent.
-The agent may be an entity running a commercial or non-commercial activity.
-This therefore means banks may engage varied businesses including, but not limited to , hardwares, mobile money agents, wholesalers and more.
+Agency Banking is governed and licensed by the Central Bank of Kenya as provided for in the Prudential Guidelines which clearly states that an institution may carry out banking services through an agent on it’s behalf.

 Akinyi, the Banker.

 Everyone talks about living within your means and making you believe it’s the best way to stay out of debt and live well.
 Guess what?They are all lying because there’s nothing like